ishankumar19/ishankumar19/README.md

 ## 🚀 About Me

 🎓 I'm currently learning and building projects using:
-- 💻 Python, Flask, HTML/CSS, JavaScript
+- 💻 Python, Flask, HTML/CSS, Java
 - 🧠 Logic building and problem solving
 - ⚙️ Backend development and automation